 This disconnect motivated Kimbal Musk–co-founder of The Kitchen and Elon Musk's younger brother–and Tobias Peggs to team up to create Square Roots.
-Square Roots is an urban farming accelerator that uses 10 container farms to train a cohort of young farmers to be leaders and reformers in the farm-to-table movement.
+Square Roots is an urban farming accelerator that was started with 10 of Freight Farms’ Leafy Green Machines with the purpose of empowering more young farmers to be leaders and reformers of the farm-to-table movement.

 the lost generation of farmers

 The "lost" generation of farmers isn't lost: It just look different from the farmers of the last century.
 We explore modern day farmers from Square Roots, Amazon, Freight Farms, NASA, and others who are going to feed the world in new and unexpected ways.

 We sat down with Nabeela Lakhani to learn about how she became a Square Roots entrepreneur, what her plans are post-"graduation", and how she feels that everyone can make a small change to bring bigger reform to the food system.

 Read More →